GuiPM001/spaced-repetition/README.md

    ```
    cd spaced-repetition
    ```
-4. Run the following command to start the application using Docker Compose:
+3. Run the following command to start the application using Docker Compose:
    ```
    docker-compose up --build
    ```
+4. **Connect to the database** and execute the commands found in the `scripts.sql` file to create the database schema.

+5. Once the services are running, **access the front-end** by navigating to [http://localhost:80](http://localhost:80) in your browser.
+You can start creating and managing your flashcards from there.

 ## Contributions
 Contributions are welcome!
 Feel free to open issues and pull requests.